-by Kees Kaldenbach who also gives Private Art Tours
+by Kees Kaldenbach CEO of Private Art Tours

 Viewing tip: this article should be viewed in a frame with 3 sections.
 If you do NOT see this division, please restart from www.johannesvermeer.info.

 Go Fly like a bird over Delft, 1660

 Large image of this View of Delft.